cyb4x/cyb4x.github.io/_posts/2025-04-16-VulnLab-Baby2.md

 title: VulnLab - Baby2 Walkthrough
 date: 16-04-2025
 categories: [Machines]
-tags: [misconfigurations, ACLs, GPOs, smb, guest]
+tags: [misconfigurations, ACLs, GPOs, guest]
 image: "https://assets.vulnlab.com/baby2_slide.png"
 ---

 ## Introduction

 Welcome back to my Active Directory exploitation series from VulnLab!
-In the previous post, we explored “Baby”, a beginner-friendly Windows machine that introduced key AD fundamentals like LDAP enumeration and abusing SeBackupPrivilege for privilege escalation.
+In the previous post, we explored `“Baby”`, a beginner-friendly Windows machine that introduced key AD fundamentals like `LDAP` enumeration and abusing `SeBackupPrivilege` for privilege escalation.

-Today, we’re stepping things up with the second lab in the series — “Baby2”.
+Today, we’re stepping things up with the second lab in the series `“Baby2”`.

-Baby2 is a solo, intermediate-level Windows Active Directory machine that dives deeper into AD misconfigurations, with a strong focus on Access Control Lists (ACLs) and Group Policy Objects (GPOs).
+`Baby2` is a solo, intermediate-level Windows Active Directory machine that dives deeper into AD `misconfigurations`, with a strong focus on `Access Control Lists (ACLs)` and `Group Policy Objects (GPOs)`.
 These are common real-world components of Active Directory environments, and understanding how to identify and abuse misconfigurations around them is crucial for any Pentration Tester or Red Teamer.

 > By the end of this lab, you’ll have hands-on experience with:
 >- Identifying misconfigured ACLs on domain objects